Next: , Previous: , Up: Dictionary of Attributes — raddb/dictionary [Contents][Index]

 3. The presence of letter ‘P’ in property flags raises the propagation bit.

-4. Letter ‘l’ (lower-case ell) enables logging the given attribute in detail file (see section Detailed Request Accounting).
-This is meaningful only for internal attributes, i.e. the ones whose decimal value is greater than 255 (see section Radius Internal Attributes).
+4. Letter ‘l’ (lower-case ell) enables logging the given attribute in detail file (see Detailed Request Accounting).
+This is meaningful only for internal attributes, i.e. the ones whose decimal value is greater than 255 (see Radius Internal Attributes).
 By default such attributes do not appear in detailed logs.
 The flag ‘l’ reverts this behavior.

 5. Letter ‘E’ marks attributes encrypted as described in RFC 2138.
 Currently these are User-Password and CHAP-Password.